 "As for knowing yourself, if you're pretty well-conscious of your strengths and weaknesses as an actor, as well as a human being, you've got an awareness and an edge that will set you apart.
 If you decide to work with a producer on you reel, you'll walk into the room knowing exactly what you want and how to tailor you demo.
 Or you'll know what to do to be able to make your own."

 Working with a Studio

 "As a rule of thumb, if you're going to get someone else to produce your demo for you, make sure they ask those questions of you: What your strengths/weaknesses are, what you want to focus on, what you want to feature in your demo, and what you want your demo tailored for (video games, commercials, animation, etc.)."

 "If you're going to spend money, make sure you've put in the time into researching demo producers.
 When you make inquiries, make sure they're asking the right questions of you, not just wowing you with their mixing skills or who they've produced for.
 Make sure they ask about you, what your strengths and weaknesses are, and how best you want to market yourself to studios, agents and casting directors."

 What’s the best way to promote your demo reel?

 "Generally speaking, the more accessible your demo is, the better.
 Anyone can watch a YouTube video, SoundCloud and Google Drive also work.
 If you have a website, put it on the front page.
 If you have a Twitter, pin your demo to the top.
 It needs to be the first thing a casting director sees.
-If you make them jump through hoops to find and listen to your demo, you've greatly lessened your chances.
+If you make them jump through hoops to find and listen to your demo, you've greatly lessened your chances."
+Griffin explains.

 How often should you update your demo reel?